On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Distilled Mixture of Experts

-Keeping $\theta=\theta_i$ fixed in the improvement (E-step) leads to $K$ copies of the canonical improvement step exactly as it appears in~\eqref{eq:klrl_3}, each with its own $Q_k(s, a)$.
-The projection step then reveals the update equation we already introduced in \eqref{eq:klmin}.
+\prg{DiME} We could instead introduce a {\it separate} variational distribution $q_k$ for each $\log p_\theta(R_k | s)$, which results in DiME.
+The E-step now corresponds to $K$ independent copies of the improvement step in~\eref{eq:klrl_3}, each with its own $Q_k(s, a)$.
+The M-step is the projection step introduced in \eref{eq:klmin}.

-These derivations, expanded in more detail in Appendix~\ref{app:inference}, reveal that {\it both standard linear scalarization and our method optimize the exact same information-theoretic objective}, both employing EM and simply differing only in their choice of variational decomposition.
+This reveals that both standard LS and DiME optimize the same information-theoretic objective (see Appendix~\ref{app:inference} for a complete derivation).
+Both employ EM, but differ in their choice of variational decomposition.
+We hypothesize that fitting a separate variational distribution per objective allows DiME to find a tighter variational lower bound, which may lead to better optimization.